timothyhull/breadpool-champs-app/docs/index.md

     === "Positioning Methodology"

         - As a **rear** OPR, I am, generally:

-            - Parallel with a well-defined rear wall, ready to rapidly accelerate in non-derby direction to follow and remain even with players up to the trailing edge of the rear engagement zone.
+            1. Parallel with a well-defined rear wall.
+            2. Ready to rapidly accelerate in non-derby direction to follow and remain even with players up to the trailing edge of the rear engagement zone.
-            - I frequently make slight in my positioning as-needed to observe contact to the real wall from an incoming jammer, and to observe for multi-player blocks.
+            3. Shifting to be slightly behind the rear wall when jammers approach, so I can observe contact to the real wall.
+            3. Shifting to be slightly in front of the real wall to observe for illegal blocking techniques that create game impact.
-            - I position myself to observe player positioning relative to the jammer line at the start of each jam.
+            4. In position to observe player positioning relative to the jammer line and outside boundary at the start of each jam.

         - As a **middle** OPR, I am, generally:

-            - Parallel with a well-defined front wall of three or more blockers, ready to rapidly shift my position to observe the rear wall from the front when the front wall has fewer than three blockers.
+            1. Parallel with a well-defined front wall of 3+ blockers wall.
+            2. Ready to rapidly accelerate in non-derby direction to observe the rear wall from the front when the front wall has 2 or fewer blockers.
-            - I frequently make adjustments in my position
+            3. Ready to reposition to be parallel with the rear wall when the rear OPR follows blockers moving in non-derby direction to the edge of the rear engagement zone, and ready to return to observing the front wall as the rear OPR reassumes control of the real wall.
+            4. In position to observe player positioning relative to the pivot line and outside boundary at the start of each jam.

-        - As a **front** OPR, I will, generally, be seven to twelve feet  with a well-defined rear of three or more blockers. to observe player positioning, contact,              -
+        - As a **front** OPR, I am, generally:

+            1. 7-12 feet in front of the pack, directly next to the outside boundary looking in non-derby direction when the front wall has 3+ blockers.
+            2. Ready to rapidly transition to be parallel with a front wall of 2 or fewer blockers while maintaining a position that prevents blockers from getting forward of my position.
+            3. Ready to reposition to be parallel with the front wall when the middle OPR positions themselves to be parallel with the rear wall, and ready to return to a position forward of the front wall.

         <figure markdown>
         ![Outside Pack Referee, Female Division JRDA Playoffs: Santa Cruz, June, 2024 - Credit: Mckay Grundstein-Helvey (@mgh2pdx on Instagram)](images/breadpool_opr_jrda_playoffs_6_23_24.png){ width="400" style="filter: drop-shadow(0 0 0.2rem black)" }